 Although this is not a site on Economics, but on the cultural side of doing business, I will elaborate on how I think Uncertainty Avoidance, the Credit Crisis, and the USA are linked together.

 How Did the US Get into the Credit Crisis?

 As I said before, this site is not about Economics, and I’m not an Economist.
-But still here’s my simple explanation on what the Credit Crisis is (or was).
+But still here’s my simple explanation of what the Credit Crisis is (or was).

-It “all started” in the USA where loans and mortgages where given to people who didn’t have the means to payback the interests and the capital payments of those loans.
-The so called Subpar Mortgages (here’s a good article from the Huffington Post stating that Wall Street knew those loans were bad in the first place).
+It “all started” in the USA where loans and mortgages were given to people who didn’t have the means to pay back the interests and the capital payments of those loans.
+The so-called Subpar Mortgages (here’s a good article from the Huffington Post stating that Wall Street knew those loans were bad in the first place).

-This could give you the first clue when it comes to Uncertainty Avoidance: Money lenders were willing to lend money to people of whom they were not 100% sure if they could pay back those loans.
+This could give you the first clue when it comes to Uncertainty Avoidance: Moneylenders were willing to lend money to people whom they were not 100% sure if they could pay back those loans.
 In other words, they were willing to take the risk (=Low Uncertainty Avoidance).

 The story goes on, and the credit crisis deepens, in that there are other financial companies that were willing to buy those bad loans in bulk, to see if they could make some profit out of it.
 Again an illustration of Low Uncertainty Avoidance; companies (=people) are willing to take risks with already risky “stuff” (the subpar mortgages).

 All in all one thing leads to another, the United States gets into a recession/credit crisis, and we all know that if the US sneezes, the rest of the world catches a cold.
 Financially speaking then in this case.

 How to Get Out of the Crisis?